Nummer42O/STREAM-FDL/README.md

 ## ideas
 - "new (adjacent) nodes" list
+- actual attribute names:
+  - name mapping in IPC for default attributes
+  - attribute name mapping in config for attributes which are manually piped into IPC

 # Custom Full Graph View Query
 The blind spot check uses a custom query to retrieve the whole graph, which looks as follows: